JOTSR/ensure_version/README.md

 import ensureVersion from "https://deno.land/x/ensure_version/mod.ts";
 ```

-Simply add in your mod.ts
+Simply add it in your mod.ts
 ```ts
 //some semver version constraint ensureVersion(">1.18.0")